MicrosoftDocs/fabric-docs/docs/data-science/fraud-detection.md

 For machine learning model development or ad-hoc data analysis, you might need to quickly install a custom library for your Apache Spark session.
 You have two options to install a library.

-* Use the inline installation capabilities (`%pip` or `%conda`) of your notebook to install a library, in your current notebook only
+* Use the inline installation capabilities (`%pip` or `%conda`) of your notebook to install a library, in your current notebook only.
-* Install a library directly in your workspace, so that all notebooks in your workspace can use that library
+* Have your workspace admin create a Fabric environment, install the library in it, and then attach the environment as the workspace default environment.
+This option allows notebooks in your workspace to access and use the library.

 For more information about library installation, see [Install Python libraries](use-ai-samples.md#install-python-libraries).